hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 I joined the excavation project of **Shenjiali site** (7000-5800BP) directed by [Dr. Li Wei](https://archsci.fudan.edu.cn/40/cf/c16260a409807/page.htm) (Fudan University) .
 I helped the post-fieldwork processing of archaeological materials from **Zhangshan site** (3800-3500BP).

-> Dr. Li Wei's comments: "Fangyuan has shown herself a strategic thinker and a true leader on site who is able to stay organized at work and manage human resources efficiently.
-I am pleased with her performance very much."
+> Dr. Li Wei's comment:"Fangyuan has shown herself a strategic thinker and a true leader on site who is able to communicate with field crews efficiently and manage human resources.
+I am pleased with her work very much."

 {{< endcolumn >}}